News from DiabetesMine™ D-Data Exchange 2021

 Technology, Telehealth, and Tools

-Nowadays CGMs are being used by people who do not live with diabetes as an option to see and learn about their health.
+Nowadays continuous glucose monitors (CGMs) are being used by people who do not live with diabetes as an option to see and learn about their health.
 Although there is a big debate in the diabetes community, there seems to be interesting data that will promote the use of these tools as options to track health data for those who do not live with diabetes.

 Levels was another app presented for glucose analysis to optimize food intake used by athletes without diabetes.
 According to the app’s website, this is a way to learn how our bodies react to food and exercise.